 The calorie content of takeaway food is often higher than that of food prepared at home, meaning OOH food makes a significant contribution to our diet, about 300 calories per person per day across the population.
 Legislation has meant that big fast food chains have to provide calorie information but smaller independent shops do not – so there is big data gap on the calorie consumption from this important sector and how that impacts levels of obesity in the UK.

-We collected 600 samples covering the 10 popular dishes across five of the most popular cuisines from independent takeaway business in six British cities – London, Birmingham, Edinburgh, Glasgow, Cardiff, and Swansea.
+We collected 600 samples covering the 10 popular dishes across five of the most popular cuisines from independent takeaway businesses in six British cities – London, Birmingham, Edinburgh, Glasgow, Cardiff, and Swansea.
 The samples were sent to an accredited testing lab, where they were weighed and tested for their calorie content and nutritional composition.

 Key findings